Hash function: Uniformity

 A good hash function should map the expected inputs as evenly as possible over its output range.
 That is, every hash value in the output range should be generated with roughly the same probability.
 The reason for this last requirement is that the cost of hashing-based methods goes up sharply as the number of collisions—pairs of inputs that are mapped to the same hash value—increases.
-If some hash values are more likely to occur than others, a larger fraction of the lookup operations will have to search through a larger set of colliding table entries.
+If some hash values are more likely to occur than others, then a larger fraction of the lookup operations will have to search through a larger set of colliding table entries.

-Note that this criterion only requires the value to be uniformly distributed, not random in any sense.
+This criterion only requires the value to be uniformly distributed, not random in any sense.
 A good randomizing function is (barring computational efficiency concerns) generally a good choice as a hash function, but the converse need not be true.

 Hash tables often contain only a small subset of the valid inputs.
 For instance, a club membership list may contain only a hundred or so member names, out of the very large set of all possible names.
 In these cases, the uniformity criterion should hold for almost all typical subsets of entries that may be found in the table, not just for the global set of all possible entries.